zdravkov/kendo-docs/aspnet-mvc/globalization.md

         kendo.culture("es-ES");
         </script>

-After performing those steps all Kendo UI widgets will use the "es-ES" culture for parsing and formatting dates and numbers.
+After performing those steps all UI widgets included in the product will use the "es-ES" culture for parsing and formatting dates and numbers.

 ## Set the current server-side culture

-The previous tutorial showed how to set the client-side Kendo UI culture.
-To set the server-side culture you need to update the
-**web.config** file of your ASP.NET MVC application:
+The previous tutorial showed how to set the culture client-side.
+To set the server-side culture you need to update the **web.config** file of your ASP.NET MVC application:

     <system.web>